DanielLavrushin/asuswrt-merlin-xrayui/README.md

 ## Usage
 ### Post-Installation Steps
 - Log Out and Back In: After installing, log out from the router's browser UI and then log back in.
-- Access the X-RAY Tab: Navigate to the VPN section in the router's web UI and look for the new tab labeled X-RAY.
+- Access the X-RAY Tab: Navigate to the `VPN` menu item in the router's web UI and look for the new tab labeled `X-RAY`.

 ## FAQ
 **Q: What if I already have an Xray configuration?**